 Providence operates on a "shortened work week," with classes beginning on Monday evening and ending on Friday afternoon.
 Day classes meet in 75-minute blocks on either Tuesdays and Thursdays or Wednesdays and Fridays.
 Evening classes meet in 150-minute blocks, one evening per week.
 Four-credit lab courses meet additional hours each week.
 This scheduling provides the college with great opportunities to enhance a college education through offering a special set of life experiences on the weekends.
 Providence has labeled these as 4-W Experiences-Weekends of Work and Worship in the World.
-For more information about 4-W Experiences please check the index for the appropriate page number.
+For more information about 4-W Experiences see pages 43-44 of the catalog.